jimmylizheng/jimmylizheng.github.io/_pages/about.md

    Did feature engineering and used several different machine learning classifiers including LinearSVM, QuadraticSVM etc. to improve classification correctness.
 Finally improved the accuracy by 10% compared with the original basic LinearSVM model.

+1. **Dog Classifier**

+   Trained machine learning model to classify different dog breeds.

+   Used Gradient-weighted Class Activation Mapping to visualize features used by CNN.

+   Applied transfer learning and data augmentation to improve classification correctness.
+Finally improved the accuracy by 12% compared with the original CNN model.

 1. **MiProxy**

    Built a Proxy that can handle video streaming requirements between multiple clients and servers.